Encapsulation in PHP

 What Is Encapsulation in PHP

-The class decides
+The class will decide

-PHP achieves encapsulation using access modifiers.
+PHP provides encapsulation using access modifiers.

 Access Modifiers in PHP